Black Mirror: Bandersnatch: Plot

 As the deadline to deliver the game looms, Stefan begins to feel he is being controlled by outside forces.
-Stefan finds his life mirroring that of Davies, about whom he learns through a book, and a documentary which Colin gives him.
+Stefan finds his life mirroring that of Davies, about whom he learns through a book and a documentary that Colin gives him.
 Like Davies, he sees recurring imagery of a "branching pathway" symbol, which seemingly led to Davies beheading his own wife.
 As he begins to mentally break down, the viewer has multiple options to explain to Stefan who has been controlling him, including the option for Stefan to be told that he is being watched on Netflix in the 21st century.
 The viewer may discover a locked safe that contains either Stefan's old toy rabbit or documents about him being monitored as part of an experiment.

 There are numerous possible endings.
-Stefan may choose to fight his therapist, after which it may be revealed that he is in a film set and that his "dad" is a fellow actor.
-One set of choices leads to Stefan seemingly crossing through a mirror to his five-year-old self to "die" with his mother in the train crash, causing him to suddenly die in the present.
-In other paths, the viewer has the option to make Stefan kill his father, then bury or chop up the body.
+Stefan may choose to confront his therapist, after which it may be revealed that he is on a film set and that his "dad" is a fellow actor.
+One set of choices leads to Stefan seemingly crossing through a mirror to his five-year-old self, and then choosing whether to "die" with his mother in the train crash, causing him to suddenly die in the present.
+In other paths, the viewer has the option to make Stefan kill his father, and then bury or chop up the body.
 Burying it leads to Stefan being jailed before the release of the game.
-Dismembering it leads to the successful release of the game, but Stefan goes to prison shortly afterwards and the game is recalled and destroyed.
-Other scenes show Mohan, Colin or Kitty arriving at Stefan's house, sometimes with the option to kill the characters.
+Dismembering it leads to the successful release of the game, but Stefan goes to prison shortly after, and the game is recalled and destroyed.
+Other scenes show Mohan, Colin, or Kitty arriving at Stefan's house, sometimes with the option to kill the characters.
 In some endings, the viewer is shown the critical reaction to the Bandersnatch game and the fate of Tuckersoft, which may go out of business.
-Other endings conclude in the present day with an adult Pearl, now a programmer for Netflix, attempting to adapt Bandersnatch into an interactive film.
+One ending (chop up the body) concludes in the present day with an adult Pearl, now a programmer for Netflix, attempting to adapt Bandersnatch into an interactive film.
 The viewer chooses for her to pour tea over her computer or destroy it, which implies she may go down the same path Davies and Stefan did.